Salomon Juan Marcos Issa: Biography

 Second child of businessman Antonio Juan Marcos and his wife Issa Habib.
 He studied licenciature in Business Management in the Autonomous University of Coahuila.
-He is marriedn with Rocío Villarreal Asúnsolo and has three children: Salomón, Antonio y Rocío.
+He is married with Rocío Villarreal Asúnsolo and has three children: Salomón, Antonio y Rocío.
 Juan Marcos has stood out as businessman in denim manufacturing industry.

 His political activity started in 1996, when he was candidate to be municipal presidente (Mayor) of Torreón but it was defeated by Jorge Zermeño Infante of the (PAN) in that chance.

 Between 2000 and 2002 he was elected as mayor of Torreón.
 Before that, between 2003 and 2005, was representative in Coahuila's Congress.
 During 2006 was candidate to Senator.
 In Mexican general election in 2012 he gained a seat in the Chamber of Deputies as representative of Coahuila.